igorkislyuk/application-coordinator/README.md

 1. Download current latest version from 'master' branch
 2. Learn the structure of sample project.
 Try to create something for you, using this simple algorithm

+## TLDR

+Here is short ideas that you should keep in mind, to create beautiful project.

+- You should have at least one coordinator.

 ## Guidelines for creating ApplicationCoordinator